A heart transplant is surgery to remove a damaged or diseased heart and replace it with a healthy donor heart.

 - Heart rhythm problems

-- High cholesterol levels, diabetes, and bone thinning from the use of rejection medications
+- High cholesterol levels, diabetes, and bone thinning from the use of rejection medicines

-- Increased risk for infections due to anti-rejection medications
+- Increased risk for infections due to anti-rejection medicines

 - Rejection of the heart